adyasinghal/B.Tech-CSE-Resources/README.md

-# B.Tech-CSE-First-Year-Resources
+# B.Tech-CSE-Resources

+I will be adding all my B.Tech CSE degree course content in here. <br>
-Contains all my course content of sem I and sem II<br>
+As of now, it contains all my course content of sem I and sem II.<br>
-Has all resources + previous year papers + notes + assignments one is gonna need for these courses.<br>
+Has all <b>resources + previous year papers + notes + assignments</b> one is gonna need for these courses.<br>
 <br>
-Make as much use you can of this repo!!<br>
+P.S.
+If you're a junior who comes across this, make as much use you can of this repo!!<br>

 -Adya Singhal (CSE, Batch of 2028)